Eagles vs Giants Prediction — AI Finds CAN'T MISS NFL Lines & Props (Oct 09)

 Philadelphia vs. New York Prop Picks (AI)

 AI algorithm Remi is pouring through loads of datapoints on each team.
 In fact, anytime the Eagles and Giants play there’s always several intriguing angles to key in on.
-Not to mention games played at MetLife Stadium in Oct rarely follow normal, predictable patterns.
+Not to mention games played at MetLife Stadium in Oct rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: D. Goedert over 32.5 Receiving Yards.